 Decision Process

-The Wildland Fire Decision Support System (WFDSS)Wildland Fire Decision Support System (WFDSS) is a web-based decision support system that provides a single dynamic documentation system for use beginning at the time of discovery and concluding when the fire is declared out.
+The Wildland Fire Decision Support System (WFDSS) is a web-based decision support system that provides a single dynamic documentation system for use beginning at the time of discovery and concluding when the fire is declared out.
 WFDSS allows the Agency Administrator to describe and analyze the fire situation, develop incident objectives and requirements, develop a course of action, evaluate relative risk, complete an organization assessment, document the rationale, and publish a decision.
 A published decision documents:

-Strategic direction from Land/Resource Management Plans and/or Fire Management Plans
+Strategic direction from Land/Resource Management Plans and/or Fire Management Plans;

-Incident Objectives and Requirements
+Incident Objectives and Requirements;

-Incident management strategies and courses of action
+Incident management strategies and courses of action;

 Estimated costs for the duration of the incident;